UNLOCK FREE TRAINING

 Real Estate Professional Organizations In South Dakota

 The largest real estate professional trade organizations in South Dakota are noted below.
-Each of these South Dakota real estate professional associations is a member of the larger - National Association of REALTORS(NAR) –
+Each of these South Dakota real estate professional associations is a member of the National Association of Realtors (NAR):

-Chartered in 1944, the SDR operates as a nonprofit that represents nearly 2,000 licensees and real estate professionals in South Dakota.
+• The South Dakota Realtors (SDR): Chartered in 1944, the SDR operates as a nonprofit representing nearly 2,000 licensees and real estate professionals in South Dakota.
 The South Dakota REALTORS offers various benefits to its members via education, networking opportunities, and educational options, to name a few.

-The CSDBOR is the voice for real estate in fifteen counties covering the central portion of the state.
-The Central South Dakota Board of REALTORS offers its members and the public a variety of tools, resources, and education options to support property ownership.
+• The Central South Dakota Board of Realtors (CSDBOR): The CSDBOR is the voice for real estate in fifteen counties covering the state's central portion.
+It offers its members and the public a variety of tools, resources, and education options to support property ownership.

-The BHAR is the primary real estate professional organization in the mid-central and western portions of South Dakota.
-The Black Hills Association of REALTORS provides homeowners and professional licensees the support and legislative advocacy required.
+• The Black Hills Association of Realtors (BHAR): The BHAR is the primary real estate professional organization in the mid-central and western portions of South Dakota.
+It provides homeowners and professional licensees with the support and legislative advocacy they require.

-RASE was initially established as the Sioux Falls Board of REALTORS in 1920.
-Currently, RASE is the largest professional organization in eastern South Dakota that serves more than 1,000 real estate and related members and affiliated members.
+• The Realtor Association of the Sioux Empire, Inc. (RASE) was initially established as the Sioux Falls Board of REALTORS in 1920.
+Currently, RASE is the largest professional organization in eastern South Dakota, serving more than 1,000 real estate and related and affiliated members.
 Its geographic territory includes these counties – Lincoln, Lake, Turner, McCook, and Minnehaha).

-The MRAAR was established to further the interests of property owners and real estate professionals working and living in western South Dakota.
-Its mission is to exert beneficial influences throughout its geographic territory in South Dakota.
+• The Mount Rushmore Area Association of Realtors (MRAAR): The MRAAR was established to further the interests of property owners and real estate professionals working and living in western South Dakota.
+Its mission is to exert beneficial influences throughout its geographic territory.

 The South Dakota Real Estate Commission (SDREC)

-According to South Dakota Codified Law (Chapter 36-21A-1), below are the relevant definitions related to South Dakota real estate license state law.
+According to South Dakota Codified Law (Chapter 36-21A-1), the relevant definitions related to South Dakota real estate license state law are below:

 Salesperson or Licensee